-The Bedford Borough Local Authority Local Offer - https://sendguide.bedford.gov.uk/
+The Bedford Borough Local Authority Local Offer https://localoffer.bedford.gov.uk/kb5/bedford/directory/home.page

 • The Local Offer has come from the Children and Families Bill 2013 - whereby Local Authorities and schools are required to publish and keep under review information about services they expect to be available for young people who are between the ages of 0-25.
 With regard to education, it will let parents/carers and young people know how schools and colleges will support them and what they can expect across the local settings.